A query is slow, and you figure out how to collect the query execution plan. Now what?

 Those aren’t a problem with the plan.
 Is the issue that storage was really slow?
 Sometimes the query is slow for reasons entirely different from the plan, and you wouldn’t know that just from looking at the plan.

 Things are changing fast though: as of SQL Server 2016 Service Pack 1, certain kinds of plans called actual execution plans do you have some information about wait statistics in them.
 It’s only that type of plan– the actual type of plan in SQL Server 2016 Service Pack 1 and later.

 Most of the time when we’re looking at an execution plan we don’t have that information of did the query have to wait, and if so what was it waiting on.

-We also usually don’t even have information in the plan about how long did the query take
+We usually don’t have information in the plan about how long the query took

 Even looking at the actual execution plan, only if the SQL Server Engine – not where you have management studio is, but the instance you were running the query against– only in SQL Server 2014 Service Pack 2 and higher will you have information about how much CPU was used, how what was the duration, and how many reads did something’s do.
 Even then it’s still only those actual plans: only one type of execution plan.